spidernet-io/spiderpool/docs/usage/dra.md

 Dynamic-Resource-Allocation (DRA) is a new feature introduced by Kubernetes that puts resource scheduling in the hands of third-party developers.
 It provides an API more akin to a storage persistent volume, instead of the countable model (e.g., "nvidia.com/gpu: 2") that device-plugin used to request access to resources, with the main benefit being a more flexible and dynamic allocation of hardware resources, resulting in improved resource utilization.
 The main benefit is more flexible and dynamic allocation of hardware resources, which improves resource utilization and enhances resource scheduling, enabling Pods to schedule the best nodes.
 DRA is currently available as an alpha feature in Kubernetes 1.26 (December 2022 release), driven by Nvidia and Intel.
 Spiderpool currently integrates with the DRA framework, which allows for the following, but not limited to:

-* Enabling RDMA hardware resources.
-* Enables the use and scheduling of RDMA hardware resources, mounting key linux so(shared object) files and setting environment variables.
 * Automatically scheduling Pods to appropriate nodes based on their subnets and NICs to prevent Pods from failing to start after scheduling to a node.
 * Unify the resource declaration of multiple device-plugins.
 * Continuously updated, see for details.
 [RoadMap](../develop/roadmap.md)